top of page

 If plans fall apart at the last minute, you don’t have to abandon what matters to you.

-You’re allowed to hold onto the parts of Christmas that give you life.
+Go anyway.
+You're allowed to hold onto the parts of Christmas that give you life.

 You get to step back, breathe, and stay with your own heart.